 Heller High made me feel confident in living away from my parents and developing connections to people and places away from home.
 Since I attended as a sophomore, juniors who were already engaged in the college admissions process set a positive model for me.
 I was able to ask them for advice while I was applying to college a year after they did.

-– Isaac, Spring 2016, Princeton University class of 2022
+– Isaac, Princeton University class of 2022

 Heller High definitely showed me what it’s like to live away from home with other people who are going through the same changes as you.
 It made me ready to leave home for college and taught me how to deal with roommate conflict.
 Heller High also taught me very valuable time management skills when it came to doing school work and also having time to hangout with friends everyday.